Important Note: I toyed with the idea of calling this product MightyMath for fun. Then my common sense kicked in

 value 7 instead of the formula.

-calculation requested is written in elementary school, visual
+calculation requested may often be written in elementary school,

-else), MightyMath has little windows for the calculations as well.
+else), T/Maker has little windows for the calculations as

-Now suppose you wanted to do this same arithmetic across three
+Suppose you wanted to do this same simple arithmetic across three

 columns to include neighboring fruit stands.
-A typical spreadsheet can
+A spreadsheet can

 the initial formula with a shortcut, so it can generate more hidden